Rapid Interdisciplinary Senior Engagement (RISE)

 Summary

-The Rapid Interdisciplinary Senior Engagement (RISE) model of care enhances access to allied health, nursing, and geriatrician services to rapidly support older residents in the community.
-RISE helps older community members return home sooner and or keep them home whilst keeping them safe through rapid access to community-based services including allied health and nursing.
+The Rapid Interdisciplinary Senior Engagement (RISE) model of care enhances access to allied health, nursing, and geriatrician services to rapidly support older residents in the Fraser Coast community.
 In addition, the RISE service provides improved rapid access to services within a non-acute care setting whilst bridging and coordinating the gap between acute care presentation and engagement with other community care providers for ongoing care.
-It also provides the ability to be a point of contact out of the acute setting for partner organisations who may have a client at risk of presentation to Fraser Coast Acute hospitals.

 Key dates